AnithaAnnem/Sprint_2/README.md

 - Git is installed (`git --version`)
 - Access to GitHub or an equivalent VCS platform
-- SSH keys are configured for secure access
 - You have the necessary permissions to create repositories

 # Step-by-Step Setup Guide